Home | Bibliography | Site Search | Site Map

 According to Wittgenstein, metaphysics is not playing the game (OC § 446), which makes it nonsense.
 It makes sense -- i.e. it is a move in the language game (Z § 294, as a chessman is moved in chess) -- for me to ask if someone else is awake, but it is nonsense -- i.e. either an invalid move or no move at all in the game (OC § 446) -- for me to ask that about myself.
 And nonsense (words without meaning) is not a fundamental insight into human consciousness and knowledge.

-According to Wittgenstein, it is only when we regard ourselves as individuals divorced from the community or "tribe" in which we learned to use language, the tribe in which language is used to do some defined work, that these first-person doubts arise or appear to arise.
+According to Wittgenstein, it is only when we see ourselves as individuals divorced from the tribe (or community) in which we learned to use language, the community in which language is used to do some defined work, that these first-person doubts arise, i.e. are falsely suggested to us by our language.

 Descartes' method, in contrast, makes use of such first-person doubt, which Descartes calls "hyperbolic doubt".
 It is not that anyone doubts these things, but that it is not possible to know (prove) them: I have no grounds for believing that I am awake.